 We'd like to thank the Bank of New Glarus and Sugar River Banks for sharing their wonderful historical calendars with us.

 High School staff and students have been working together to digitize and archive yearbooks dating back to 1917!
 The library also has a selection of yearbooks available in our reference collection.
 (Do you have an old Glarian yearbook that you'd like to donate?
 We are missing the following years: 1910-1916, 1918-1941, 1943-1945, 1959, 1960.)

 This is a collection of books that have been donated to the library over the past few decades.
 They include books on Swiss & German history, travel, politics, and literature, as well as local and family histories of Swiss & German immigrants.
 Most of these books are written in German.
-Those highlighted in blue are available for checkout, while reference books highlighted in red are for in-library use only.
+A few of the books are quite old and delicate, so those are available for in-library use only.